 While paddling, remember to exert your back and shoulder muscles alongside your arms and keep your torso straight.
 Moreover, during paddle stroke form, let your core strength come to play, and where an upcoming turn is coming, use your shoulders to steer your body’s direction.

 Long and strong paddling strokes are exactly what you need to move faster on water, and conserve your energy while also increasing the calories burned.

 Can You Lose Weight Paddle Boarding?

-A full-body workout, paddle boarding helps burn belly fat, tone every muscle in your body, and burn extra calories.
-However, there is no way to pinpoint which aspect of the sport targets which part of the body, it is the whole activity that refines the whole body.
+A full-body workout, a SUP session helps burn belly fat, tone every muscle in your body, and reduces calorie numbers.
+However, there is no way to pinpoint which aspect of the sport targets which part of the body; it is the whole physical activity that refines the whole body.

 Not just that but besides weight loss, this activity is also a great strength exercise.

 SUP Really Does Work Your Core: Science Says

 We have mentioned multiple times, that the center point of your strength during paddle boarding should originate from your core.
 The middle of your body is responsible for quick twisting and balancing the upper body while your legs switch positions rapidly.

 Focusing on distributing body weight, where to place your feet, and which muscles to exert for which motion comes under the strength training part of recreational paddle boarding.
 This facilitates full-body resistance training that increases muscle endurance and improves muscular strength.